Brain Injury Treatment With Restoration of Functions

 Physical Therapy and Occupational Therapy to Assist After a Brain Injury

 Brain injury is a major health problem in the United States with 2.8 million cases diagnosed every year.
+If you or someone you love is seeking restorative brain injury treatment therapy, look no further.
+At Action Physical Therapy, our clinical team is ready to help you.
 Traumatic brain injury might result in a significant impairment of the person’s physical, psychological, and cognitive functioning.
 For that reason, special attention is paid to physical therapy because this type of treatment plays a big role in the early stages of the rehabilitation process.
 The course of a brain injury treatment for one patient is completely different for another.

 Symptoms of brain injury

 The brain controls our ability to think, sense, socialize and move, so the symptoms of brain injury can vary widely.
 In most cases, they include: